Top

 • Always separate personal and business finances, not just for compliance issues for easy tracking and sorting.

 • Try to save some money for tax payments, especially the annual income taxes and other unforeseen expenses.
 Although some business expenses are tax-deductible and will reduce your tax liability, it is hard to know the final amount.
-You do not want to be caught off guard with a large tax bill, and your business account does not have enough money to cater to this.
+You do not want to be caught off guard by a large tax bill, and your business account does not have enough money to cater to this.

-• Know all the tax and statutory payment deadlines, like PAYE, VAT, WHT, NSSF, NHIF, among others, to avoid accumulating penalties.
+• Know all the tax and statutory payment deadlines, like PAYE, VAT, WHT, NSSF, and NHIF, among others, to avoid accumulating penalties.

 • Always keep your books balanced and prepare financial reports.
 And remember that assets = liabilities + equity.